shivannis/xandr-docs-public/xandr-docs/articles/invest/create-an-advertiser.md

 ---
-title : Microsoft Invest - Create an Advertiser description : Learn how to create an advertiser object  before you start running ad campaigns and serving creatives on behalf of an advertiser. ms.date: 10/28/2023
+title: Microsoft Invest - Create an Advertiser
+description: Learn how to create an advertiser object  before you start running ad campaigns and serving creatives on behalf of an advertiser. ms.date: 10/28/2023
 ---